UnionOfTrash/csc301w20-project-uroflow/deliverable-1/planning.md

 >> 5. As a urology patient at SickKids, I want to upload my void sound through the app so that I can take my uroflowmetry tests remotely
 >>      * Patients can upload void sound recording
->>      * Uploading can be done off site if there is an Internet connection
+>>      * Uploading can be done off-site if there is an Internet connection
 >>      * Before uploading patients could have a second chance to review the sound
 >>      * Patients can select to upload either one or more records
 >>      * Patients can enter their urine condition, including "leak", "urgency" and "poop", during the upload

 >> 6. As a urology patient at SickKids, I want to view my uroflow curve so that I can get to know my current health condition
->>      * Patients can select to view a certain feedback from a uploaded record
+>>      * Patients can select to view the generated curve from a uploaded recording

 >> 7. As a urology patient at SickKids, I want to view all my past uroflow so that I can keep a record of my past test results.
 >>      * Patients will be able to see all the records and feedbacks
 >>      * Patients can select what to see within some years, some months, some weeks or some days
 >>      * Patients can sort all the information based on time or urgent level

->> 8. As a new urology clinician in SickKids, for the first time I login I want to set a password so that I can access the web app.
+>> 8. As a new urology clinician in SickKids, for the first time I log in I want to set a password so that I can access the web app.
 >>      * Clinicians have to set their password for the first time they log on to the mobile app
 >>      * If the password is not set then clinicians are not allowed to access the features